jfucci/maze-algorithm-viewer/README.md

 * multiple canvases? (e.g. one per algorithm)
 * add a way to visualize generating algorithms
 * add a way to choose generating algorithms
 * implement more generating algorithms
+* include descriptions of the algorithms somehow